hihabib/Code-With-Mosh-Downloader/README.md

 ---

+## 📝 Special Thanks

+Special thanks to [James Pavett](https://github.com/jamespavett) for the original **Code with Mosh video downloader** script that we used as the base for this extension.
+You can check out the original script here: [https://github.com/jamespavett/Code-with-mosh](https://github.com/jamespavett/Code-with-mosh).

+---

 ## 🛡️ Disclaimer

 This tool is for **personal offline learning only**.
 Please ensure you’ve purchased the course and respect the platform's terms of service.